 Of American-English origin, the phrase (as) American as apple pie means typically American in character—apple pie being here a symbol of American motherhood and traditional family values.

-The earliest instance that I have found is from Seeing Circus From Behind the Scenes Reveals Why It Makes Kids of Us All, by Edwin C. Hill, published in The Sun and the New York Herald (New York, N.Y.) of Sunday 4th April 1920:
+The earliest instance of (as) American as apple pie that I have found is from Seeing Circus From Behind the Scenes Reveals Why It Makes Kids of Us All, by Edwin C. Hill, published in The Sun and the New York Herald (New York, N.Y.) of Sunday 4th April 1920:

 Twenty years or so ago, when the Kaiser was cranking up the German military machine for the madman’s scheme of making Bagdad a suburb of Berlin and otherwise preparing himself for an unhappy old age in Holland, he sent a Von Somebody to this country to travel with the Barnum & Bailey circus.
 The idea was to study the smooth, swift system by means of which an enormous aggregation of men, beasts and material was handled and transported with perfect economy of time, effort and money.
 There has never been anything comparable in fact or fancy to circus efficiency, except the methods employed by the djinn Slaves of the Lamp that picked up and set down whole cities at the behest of Aladdin.